lakshmidad/Follow_along.../README.md

 • Validate and save the product details to MongoDB.
 • Here validation ensures that only valid data is saved in the database, maintaining data integrity and preventing errors.

+## Follow Along Project: Milestone 11

+# Project Overview
+we will make our home page that will display all the products dynamic.
+We will write an endpoint that will send all the data that was saved in mongodb using add products page earlier.
+• we write an endpoint that will send data from extract and send data from mongodb.
+• we receive data at frontend -How to display that data dynamically using product card created earlier.

+• From this we write an endpoint that will send all products data to frontend.
+In frontend write an function to get all the data display these data dynamically passing to product card component.